gbradley/JPEG.js/README.md

-# exif-reader.js
+# JPEGReader.js

-Read Exif data, client side.
+Read JPEG files on the client and:

+- read EXIF, IPTC and GPS metadata;
+- show a preview of the image;
+- without blocking the main UI thread wherever possible.